-The following list of decodable readers will help you provide more choice with beginner code (CVC) without consonant blends.
-They have also been used in the clinic with reluctant readers and passed the 'reader engagement' test!
+The following list of decodable readers will help you find more readers containing 3-sound words (also known as CVC or 'beginner code') and no additional consonants.
+They have also been used in the Read clinic with reluctant readers and passed the 'reader engagement' test!

 All links listed below take you directly to the web page containing the specific readers mentioned.

-CVC decodable readers that match Read3 scope and sequence
+Simple decodable readers (CVC) that match Read3 scope and sequence

 Dandelion Launchers Books – Units 1-7 (4 books per unit)